tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

-Analogous to the OSI layers for communication, in block chain technology, decentralized Layer 2 protocols, also commonly referred to as Layer 2 scaling, refers to transaction throughput scaling solutions.
-Decentralized Layer 2 protocols run on top of the main block chain (off-chain), while preserving the attributes of the main block chain (e.g. crypto economic consensus).
+Analogous to the OSI layers for communication, in blockchain technology, decentralized Layer 2 protocols, also commonly referred to as Layer 2 scaling, refers to transaction throughput scaling solutions.
+Decentralized Layer 2 protocols run on top of the main blockchain (off-chain), while preserving the attributes of the main blockchain (e.g. crypto economic consensus).
 Instead of each transaction, only the result of a number of transactions is embedded on-chain. [[2]]

 <p align="center"><img src="sources/layer2scaling.png" width="620" /></p>